ronniem339/aotprojectmanager/creators-hub/scriptingv2.md

 To ensure maintainability and separation from the legacy system, the V2 workflow is built with a new, modular file structure.

 2.1 UI Components
-A new component, scriptingTaskV2.js, serves as the entry point and is rendered alongside the original in VideoWorkspace.js.
-It launches the main ScriptingV2_Workspace.js component, which contains the new UI.
+A new component, scriptingTaskV2.js, serves as the entry point for the V2 workflow.
+It is conditionally rendered by VideoWorkspace.js, which acts as a router: ScriptingTaskV2 is shown for all new videos (as the recommended default) and for any video already using the V2 system.

 New Directory: creators-hub/js/components/ProjectView/tasks/ScriptingV2/